2022–23 Sheffield Wednesday F.C. season: July

 On 12 July, the club announced their new shirt sponsor Host & Stay Limited.

 On 19 July, the club announced their first-team squad numbers for the 2022–23 season.

 September

 On 9 September, the fixture against Plymouth Argyle was postponed following the passing of Queen Elizabeth II.

 On 16 September, Mark McGuinness was called up to the Republic of Ireland U21 squad.

 On 30 September, James Shan joined the clubs coaching staff.

 January

 On 20 January, manager Darren Moore confirmed that ex-loan star, Michael Hector was currently on trial at the club.

 February

-On 14 February, following their 3-0 victory against Morecambe, the club broke their record for most clean sheets during a single league campaign breaking the previous record of 17.
+On 14 February, following their 3–0 victory against Morecambe, the club broke their record for most clean sheets during a single league campaign breaking the previous record of 17.

 On 24 February, Marvin Johnson was given a three-match suspension for violent conduct for an incident during the game against Ipswich Town.

-On 25 February, following their 1-0 victoiry against Charlton Athletic, the club broke their unbeaten league record, breaking the previous record of 19 games unbeaten.
+On 25 February, following their 1–0 victory against Charlton Athletic, the club broke their unbeaten league record, breaking the previous record of 19 games unbeaten.